 In heavy-ion radiotherapy, a sufficient dose often targets the lesion, with the height conforming to its shape and position (depth).
 To deliver ion beams precisely to any irregular lesion shape, individually specialized instruments called a collimator and a compensating filter are used.

-The most serious impediment to developing heavy-ion therapy centres in the United States has been the high initial capital cost.
-The cost of a state-of-the-art heavy-ion system with the capacity to treat 1000 cancer patients per year, while approximately twice as expensive as a similarly sized proton centre, remains less than that of the development of a biological agent and chemotherapeutic.
-The high cost of a heavy-ion therapy system compared with conventional X-rays is because of the complexity of the procedure required to reach deeply seated tumours.
-An instantaneous got to construct a heavy-particle therapy and research centre using existing, proven, and reliable technology to treat patients and conduct research.
+The most serious impediment to developing heavy-ion therapy centers in the United States has been the high initial capital cost.
+The cost of a state-of-the-art heavy-ion system with the capacity to treat 1000 cancer patients per year, while approximately twice as expensive as a similarly sized proton center, remains less than that of the development of a biological agent and chemotherapeutic.
+The high cost of a heavy-ion therapy system compared with conventional X-rays is because of the complexity of the procedure required to reach deeply seated tumors.
+An instantaneous got to construct a heavy-particle therapy and research center using existing, proven, and reliable technology to treat patients and conduct research.

 Also Read: Proton Therapy